Skip to content

 Our Faculty

-Our faculty consists of full-time faculty, who are researchers and scholars holding doctoral degrees, and our part-time faculty who are accomplished professionals holding a range of roles in New York City institutions and companies.
-Full-time faculty act as advisors to students, help connect career goals with the program curriculum, and teach over half of the courses.
+Our faculty are comprised of full-time faculty, who are researchers and scholars holding doctoral degrees, and our part-time faculty who are accomplished professionals holding a range of roles in New York City institutions and companies.
+Full-time faculty act as advisors to students and help connect career goals with the program curriculum, and teach over half of the courses.

 Faculty List and Bios